In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 When I was in the process of quitting my job, the first I did was add up all $14,000 of consumer debt, my take-home pay and monthly expenses.
 Being your own boss comes with a lot of ups-and-downs so paying off debt and getting control of your spending is key to reaching that goal.

 Next, I created a debt payoff plan that allowed me to be debt free in just over a year.
 You can do this too by utilizing several resources:

 - Budget planner or expense tracker – There are several options available for tracking your expenses and compiling a budget.
-Some of them are digital, like Mint.com or You Need a Budget, or more old school like the Mindful Budgeting Planner or a simple spreadsheet.
+Some of them are digital, like Personal Capital or Capital One Spark Business, or more old school with a simple spreadsheet.
 Choose one that best fits your needs and start writing down your expenses every week.